-- Companies often feel the need to change the structure or the rules of the loyalty program because some rewards become too popular to sustain.
+- Companies often feel the need to change the structure or the rules of food loyalty programs because some rewards become too popular to sustain.

 Changing customer progression is always a risky move.
 If you’re determined to change the rewards, make sure to properly segment your members, to identify price-sensitive customers.
 Furthermore, pay attention to proper communication and highlight possible alternatives, such as the ability to earn points with non-purchase related activities.

 Top Loyalty Program Features for Groceries and Food & Beverage Companies

-With the key priorities set in place, here are several features required to run a loyalty program, as well as some additional features that can help make your loyalty program feel unique and exciting.
+With the key priorities set in place, here are several features required to run a grocery reward program, as well as some additional features that can help make your loyalty program feel unique and exciting.

 1. Identifying Customers

 Physical loyalty cards

-In terms of customer identification, it all started with traditional plastic loyalty cards, which people kept in their wallets and handbags.
+In terms of customer identification, it all started with traditional plastic grocery store loyalty cards, which people kept in their wallets and handbags.
 The cashier scanned the customer’s card with a POS device, and boom, that customer left a footprint in the store.

 It’s a tried-and-tested feature that customers are familiar with, but more than likely they already have plenty of other plastic cards competing for space in their wallets, so this approach isn’t a very unique one.

 Identification by email address or phone number

-If you wish to modernize your loyalty program, one best practice is to identify customers based on their “unique characteristics”, look them up in your CRM system, and add the purchase to their profile automatically.
+If you wish to modernize your grocery store program, one best practice is to identify customers based on their “unique characteristics”, look them up in your CRM system, and add the purchase to their profile automatically.
 There are multiple ways to create a “unique identifier”, which should be something that’s exclusive to each customer, such as their:

 - Email address